CAMO-NET-LIV/MIMER/paper.md

 # Summary

-Primarily intended for healthcare-related research projects, MIMER is an R package tailored for analyzing the MIMIC-IV (Medical Information Mart for Intensive Care) dataset [@Johnson2023-qp].
+Primarily intended for healthcare-related research projects, MIMER is an R package with zero-dependencies, tailored for analyzing the MIMIC-IV (Medical Information Mart for Intensive Care) dataset [@Johnson2023-qp].
 MIMIC-IV is an open-source psedonymised electronic health care data for over 40,000 patients admitted at the Beth Israel Deaconess Medical Center (BIDMC), accessible to credentialed users (https://physionet.org/content/mimiciv/2.2/).
 MIMER provides a suite of data wrangling functions specifically designed to prepare the dataset for research projects.
 Developed entirely in R, MIMER is aimed at R developers primarily engaged in antimicrobial resistance (AMR) [@Prestinaci2015-pj] studies utilizing MIMIC data.
 The package seamlessly integrates with the AMR [@Berends2022-iv] package, enhancing the analytical capabilities for AMR-related studies.

 # Statement of need